 Willfully and Unlawfully Using Force

 The crime of battery occurs when you willfully and unlawfully use force against another person.
 This essentially means that you engage in harmful or offensive contact without the victim’s consent.
 Harmful contact will generally be considered anything that causes bodily injury.
-Offensive contact, on the other hand, is considered to be contact that is done in a rude or angry way and offends a victim’s sense of dignity.
+Offensive contact, on the other hand, is considered contact that is done rudely or angrily and offends a victim’s sense of dignity.

 Law Enforcement Officer

-Who is considered a “police officer” for the purposes of California’s battery law?
+Who is considered a “police officer” for California’s battery law?
 Police in California can include:

 - Local police